Kagebounshin/game-rating-site/README.md

 - Thanks to family and friends for endless support.
 - Aaron and Daisy for feedback.
 - Slack Community
+- The layout inspration for this README.md is from Code Institute's own [Sample README](https://github.com/Code-Institute-Solutions/SampleREADME).

 ### Disclaimer
 - This website was built for educational purpose only!